 Starting from 2010 performance year, a minimum vesting period for any deferred variable remuneration for the Bank's Senior Management is adopted so that the deferred remuneration will only be vested and released to the awardees with due consideration of fulfilling vesting conditions.
 These pre-defined vesting conditions, depending on the level of the seniority of the Senior Management and key roles assumed by each, normally include factors such as the nature of the business outcomes and risk arising from the activities undertaken by relevant Senior Management in the past, the timeframe during which the risks from these activities are likely to be realised, and the assessment from risk control functions on the Bank's internal control, risk management and compliance performance.
-The vesting of the deferred bonus over a period of years is gradual and no faster than on a pro-rata basis, subject to fulfilment and validation of the pre-defined performance conditions.
-For the deferred bonus under the 2023 performance incentive bonus to be awarded to Senior Management in March 2024, the maximum deferment period is no less than three years from March 2024.
+The deferred bonus vests gradually over a span of years on a pro-rata basis without acceleration, subject to fulfilment and validation of the pre-defined performance conditions.
+For the deferred bonus under the 2024 performance incentive bonus to be awarded to Senior Management in March 2025, the maximum deferment period is no less than three years from March 2025.